(727) 808-8602

 The narrow block was designed first and is used in a number of applications.
 If the vehicle you obtained the engine from has AWD then it is almost certain you have a narrow block -- the narrow block allows greater room for the transaxle.

-Here are some pictures to help you determine what block you have; click on the pictures to make them larger:
+Here are some pictures to help you determine what block you have:

 Narrow: